hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 ==> Evaluation "d34d37f4-19b1-f4c0-b2da-c949e6ade82d" finished with status "complete"
 ```

-We can see that Nomad handled the updated in three phases, each
-time only updating a single task group at a time.
-The update strategy
+We can see that Nomad handled the update in three phases, only updating a single task
-can be configured, but rolling updates makes it easy to upgrade
+group in each phase.
+The update strategy can be configured, but rolling updates makes
-an application at large scale.
+it easy to upgrade an application at large scale.

 ## Stopping a Job